IWillChangeTheNameLater/Oreore/README.md

 ## Example

-By running the program in the current directory and specifying the path to the file as 'oreo.jpeg ', the original name as 'oreo', and the final name as 'oreore', 'ooooooooooo' or 'error' we get the following images respectively:
+By running the program in the current directory and specifying the path to the file as `oreo.jpeg`, the original name as 'oreo', and the final name as 'oreore', 'ooooooooooo' or 'error' we get the following images respectively:

-The source image:
+The input 'oreo' image:

 ![oreo.jpeg](oreo.jpeg)